 Note: These are adaptations of official definitions published by the International Labour Organisation and United Nations.
-The reason they have been altered, adapted or amended in places is to allow them to be simplified for easier access (making them digestible) so that youth in particular can understand them.
+They have been altered, adapted or amended for young people to understand.

 Any person – refers to all human beings, adults and children, nationals and non-nationals, including migrants in irregular situations.

 Bonded labour or debt bondage – is when a person is forced to work or provide labour services to repay debts or other (financial) obligations.
 The services required to repay the debt and the duration of work may not be clear.
 The debt is passed down from generation to generation, creating hereditary enslavement.
 This system is well- entrenched in South Asia, and can trap entire families in slavery for illegal debts as small as $40.